KiranSingh15/CAS-741-Image-Correspondences/src/README.md

 ## Program Outputs
-All outputs are output as part of the general folder structure.
+All outputs are saved to subfolders within the parent `Outputs` folder.

 ```
-`project`
+`src`
 |   Makefile
 |   README.md
 |   Requirements.txt
 |   projectFiles
 |   ├── ...
 (Misc.
 Project Files)
-|   ├── gsImagery
+    └── Outputs
-|   |   ├──
+        └── ... (folder which contains all outputs from the IFCS.
+Overwrites data from the previous run)
 ```
 #### 4. gsImagery
 This folder contains greyscale images that are generated as output PNG files.